DeeptanshuDas/DeeptanshuDas/README.md

 - 👋 Hi, I’m @DeeptanshuDas
 - 👀 I’m aspiring as a devops developer and machine learning engineer.
-- Technical writer currently writing about devops related tools
+- Technical writer currently writing about devops  related tools and machine learning related topic.
-- 🌱 I'm having a basic knowledge in go, python,java languages.
+- 🌱 I'm having a basic knowledge in programming languages like go, python,java .
-- 💞️ I’m looking to collaborate on kubernetes,and cloudnative related projects and projects related to java ,go,python and web development projects.
+- 💞️ I’m looking to collaborate on kubernetes,and cloudnative related projects,machine learning and projects related to java ,go,python and web development projects.
 - 📫 you can reach me on this account.

 <!---